divpadmanabha/answers/README.md

 4. Sometimes UI tests can fail unpredictably.
 For example, the page may not have fully loaded before test automation attempts to click a button on a webpage.
 How would you improve reliability of these tests without increasing execution time?

-    It's important to eliminate wait statements in your tests.
-Replace all generic wait statements with conditional waits.
+    It's important to replace all generic wait statements with conditional waits.

     Have better object identifiers with direct attributes like ID, Name, etc.

+    Have smaller tests - with setup and tear downs.

     Add more Unit Tests.

-    Have smaller tests - with setup and tear downs.

     Retry - Use of custom exception handling can provide a fall back mechanism to instigate a retry in case such failure occurs.

 5. From your experience, what is the focus of UI Automation testing – Integration, Functional or Acceptance testing?
 Briefly explain why.